Church Street Refurbishment Project 2026

 This investment allows us to:

-• Reconfigure internal space to create and equip five additional clinical rooms
+• Reconfigure internal space to create and equip four additional clinical rooms

-• Install automatic entrance doors and relocate reception to improve access and flow
+• Install automatic entrance doors and relocate our reception desk to improve access and flow

 • Upgrade waiting area chairs and furnishings